-ACADIA Pharmaceuticals Inc. Biomarin Pharmaceutical Inc. Insmed Incorporated Alkermes plc Blueprint Medicines Corporation Ionis Pharmaceuticals, Inc. Alnylam Pharmaceuticals Inc. Corcept Therapeutics Inc. Jazz Pharmaceuticals plc Amicus Therapeutics Exelixis Inc. Neurocrine Biosciences, Inc. Apellis Pharmaceuticals, Inc. FibroGen, Inc. PTC Therapeutics, Inc. BioCryst Pharmaceuticals, Inc. Global Blood Therapeutics, Inc. Sarepta Therapeutics, Inc. Biohaven Pharmaceutical Holding Company Ltd. Halozyme Therapeutics United Therapeutics Corporation shared with our peer group.
-At the time that we selected our 2023 peer group we were at approximately the 40th percentile of the peer group in terms of market capitalization, the 79th percentile in terms of employees headcount and the 31st percentile in terms of revenue.
+ACADIA Pharmaceuticals Inc. BridgeBio Pharma, Inc. Ionis Pharmaceuticals, Inc. Alkermes plc Corcept Therapeutics Inc. Jazz Pharmaceuticals plc Amicus Therapeutics Exelixis Inc. Neurocrine Biosciences, Inc. Apellis Pharmaceuticals, Inc. FibroGen, Inc. PTC Therapeutics, Inc. BioCryst Pharmaceuticals, Inc. Halozyme Therapeutics Sage Therapeutics, Inc. BioMarin Pharmaceutical Inc. Insmed Incorporated Sarepta Therapeutics, Inc. Blueprint Medicines Corporation Intra-Cellular Therapies Inc.

-We believe that the compensation practices of our 2023 peer group provided us with appropriate benchmarks for evaluating the compensation of our named executive officers for 2023 because of the developmental, market and organizational characteristics we
+We believe that the compensation practices of our 2024 peer group provided us with appropriate benchmarks for evaluating the compensation of our named executive officers for 2024 because of the developmental, market and organizational characteristics we shared with our peer group.
+At the time that we selected our 2024 peer group we were at approximately the 26^{th} percentile of the peer group in terms of market capitalization, the 81^{st} percentile in terms of employee headcount and the 44^{th} percentile in terms of revenue.